Last Updated: January 14, 2021

 If you want to order a shaft assembly from us, we would need to know which size of shaft you want, and the extended length of the shaft itself from tip to tip (***not including the collapsing cap, head or hosel***), and the quantity.
 Also, please let us know if you want us to install or include the collapsing cap and grip, and if you want us to sand-roughen the tip.
 If you want us to sand the tip, please include the hosel depth measurement and whether or not you will be installing a ferrule.

 Let us know what you want to do, or any questions.
-After we have all the information, we will reply with the payment steps since we don’t have shaft-only options in our secure online store.
+After we have all the information, we will reply with a final quote and the payment steps since we don’t have shaft-only options in our secure online store.